Read This First

 Prompt 3: What solutions to this asymmetry might be available in a neuronal/silicon interface, especially in respect to the capacity to handle higher layers of abstraction?

-The central claim is this: The integration of neuronal and silicon interfaces offers promising solutions to address the asymmetry between the rapid growth of available knowledge and human cognitive capabilities, particularly in handling higher layers of abstraction.
+In plain terms: The integration of neuronal and silicon interfaces offers promising solutions to address the asymmetry between the rapid growth of available knowledge and human cognitive capabilities, particularly in handling higher layers of abstraction.

 BCIs can stimulate specific brain regions to enhance cognitive functions such as memory, attention, and learning.
 Techniques like transcranial magnetic stimulation (TMS) and deep brain stimulation (DBS) can potentially boost the brain’s ability to process and retain complex information.